hashicorp/terraform-website/content/source/docs/glossary.html.md

 [remote backend]: glossary.html#remote-backend

-A Terraform CLI feature that lets Terraform connect to TFE, by specifying in the Terraform [configuration][] which organization and workspace(s) to use.
-Used for [remote operations][] in TFE workspaces, and used for [state][] storage in TFE's free tier.
+A Terraform CLI feature that lets Terraform connect to Terraform Cloud, by specifying in the Terraform [configuration][] which organization and workspace(s) to use.
+Used for [remote operations][] in Terraform Cloud workspaces, and used for [state][] storage in Terraform Cloud's free tier.

 See also [backend][].
 Older documentation sometimes refers to backends like `s3` or `consul` as "remote backends," since they store Terraform's state in a remote service instead of the local filesystem, but today this term usually means the specific backend whose name is `remote`.